AyeCode/invoicing/readme.txt

 = 2.1.4 =
 * Validate minimum amounts without sending the value to the servers - CHANGED
+* Missing state defaults to country when editing an invoice - FIXED

 = 2.1.3 =
 * `wpinv_insert_invoice()` function does not return created invoice on success - FIXED